Lokad/Terab/spec/opreturn-prefix-guideline.md

 Also the protocol ID values, little-endian, **must be higher than 0x00 00 00 0F and lower than 0x10 00 00 00**.
 The lower range is reserved because identifiers would collide with special push ops, and would provide a favorable treatment to a short list of protocols.
 The upper range is reserved for backward compatible potential future adjustments to the present guideline.

+The inclusive range 0x0A BC DE 00 to 0x0A BC DE FF is reserved for testing purposes.
+Software toolkits and educational materials should use this range to demonstrate how protocols are built on Bitcoin.
+This range is similar in spirit to the domain name `example.com`.

 As a courtesy to the community, we recommend to either submit a ticket or a pull request to the Git repository at https://github.com/Lokad/Terab/ to claim your prefix with:

 * A display name for the protocol